NFTs – Internet’s Latest Obsession!

 A non-fungible token (NFT) is a unit of data stored on a blockchain that certifies ownership of a digital asset such as images, audio, videos, or other collectibles such as books, blogs, tweets, or memes.
 Lately, these assets have been extending offline to procure physical assets.
 These collectibles are coveted for their rarity, exclusivity, or originality and are grounded on the virtues of authenticity, rarity, and scarcity.

-Like the name insinuates, these digital tokens are 'non-fungible' or, in layman terms, ' irreplaceable.'
-To expound further, unlike cryptocurrencies, NFTs can not be duplicated, exchanged, or divided.
+Like the name insinuates, these digital tokens are 'non-fungible' or, in layman's terms, ' irreplaceable.'
+Unlike cryptocurrencies, NFTs can not be duplicated, exchanged, or divided to expound further.
 They espouse a one-of-a-kind form of creativity with a thriving potential dependent on its ability to appeal to the digital spectrum's masses.

-Before the inception of NFTs, domains were the only exclusively acquirable digital and assets online.
-The idea of owning virtual assets online juxtaposed to how very quotidian it is to acquire physical assets spawned the conceptualization of NFTs.
+Before the inception of NFTs, domains were the only exclusively acquirable digital assets online.
+The idea of owning virtual assets online juxtaposed with how very quotidian it is to acquire physical assets spawned the conceptualization of NFTs.

 This question is a very compelling one to ask.
 Why would someone pay hundreds of thousands of dollars for what amounts to a photograph that anyone can easily access?!